Luwamt/springcloud/README.md

 # springcloud
-Welcome To Software Architecture Course   -> working on lab-10 Query Service
+Welcome To Software Architecture Course   Repository for the spring cloud Tranning -> working on lab-10 Query Service